Averydimbulb79/GPCH_kanban/README.md

 # TO RECEIVE Workflow

-TO RECEIVE cards follow the same contextual design.
+TO RECEIVE cards provide:

-Example:

-`Quantity: 4     ✓ Mark Received`

-Selecting:

 `✓ Mark Received`

-moves the item into the completion workflow.
+This moves the item into the completion workflow.

-The footer remains:
+The standard footer remains:

 `Copy · Edit · Complete`

----

-# Workflow Design Principle

-Workflow transitions are positioned close to the information they affect.

-General card-management actions remain grouped separately.

-Therefore:

-`TO ORDER → Move to Receive`

-`TO RECEIVE → Mark Received`

-while:

-`Copy · Edit · Complete`

-remain universal card-management actions.

-This keeps frequently used actions immediately accessible without adding secondary menus.

 ---